Narrow Gauge Steam in Eastern Germany

-A short distance from Dresden and close to the Czech border we arrive in Zittau to find another line which has survived.
+We travel a short distance from Dresden to the nearby Czech border and arrive in Zittau to find another line which has survived.
 Steam hauled, it operates two branches to Kurort Oybin and Jonsdorf and we plan to travel on both before returning to Dresden.

 Day 5 – Cranzahl and Oberwiesenthal

-A full day out starting on the main line towards Chemnitz.
+A full day out beginning with a journey on the main line railway towards Chemnitz.
 We travel as far as Flöha then take the branch line to Cranzahl.
-Once there we find the steam train waiting to take us to Oberwiesenthal.
-Travelling through forest and upland scenery, the end of the line is in sight of the Czech border.
+Once there we find the steam train waiting to take us on the trip to Oberwiesenthal, travelling through forest and upland scenery, the end of the line is in sight of the Czech border.
 Return to Dresden by the same route.

 Day 6 – Stralsund and the Baltic Sea

-Travelling via Berlin, we transfer to Stralsund which was once the second most important Hanseatic port and has a long association with the sea.
-Our hotel is very conveniently situated adjacent to the station and we stay for 3 nights.
+Travelling via Berlin we transfer to Stralsund which was once the second most important Hanseatic port and has a long association with the sea.
+Our hotel is very conveniently situated adjacent to the station, where we stay for 3 nights.

 Day 7 – The Molli

 From Straslund we take a short journey westwards via Rostock to Bad Doberan, the home of the line affectionately known as the Molli.
-The route takes us through the streets of Bad Doberan to the coastal resort of Bad Kühlungsborn.
-Having ridden on the train we have free time for sightseeing before returning to Stralsund.
+The rail route travels through the streets of Bad Doberan to the coastal resort of Bad Kühlungsborn.
+We will have free time for sightseeing before returning to Stralsund.

 Day 8 – Rügen Island